Title IX and Policy Against Sexual Misconduct

 - Notice shall be provided to the Victim/Survivor of the outcome of any Inquiry or Investigation concerning a complaint, consistent with laws relating to data practices.

-- At the direction of law enforcement authorities, college authorities shall assist in obtaining, securing and maintaining evidence in connection with a sexual assault incident.
+- At the direction of law enforcement authorities, University authorities shall assist in obtaining, securing and maintaining evidence in connection with a sexual assault incident.

-- College authorities shall assist the Victim/Survivor in preserving, in instances of alleged sexual assault, materials relevant to the Inquiry, Investigation or any disciplinary proceeding.
+- University authorities shall assist the Victim/Survivor in preserving, in instances of alleged sexual assault, materials relevant to the Inquiry, Investigation or any disciplinary proceeding.

 - Interim protective measures (shielding):

-- A Victim/Survivor or Respondent may request to the Title IX Coordinator, Vice President of Human Capital, corporate counsel or other College employee that the College take interim protective measures as are reasonably available to shield or otherwise mitigate the potential for future unwanted interactions between the Victim/Survivor and Respondent during and after the complaint Inquiry, Investigation and resolution processes.
+- A Victim/Survivor or Respondent may request to the Title IX Coordinator, Vice President of Human Capital, corporate counsel or other University employee that the University take interim protective measures as are reasonably available to shield or otherwise mitigate the potential for future unwanted interactions between the Victim/Survivor and Respondent during and after the complaint Inquiry, Investigation and resolution processes.

-- The College shall act promptly to institute interim protective measures, which may include:
+- The University shall act promptly to institute interim protective measures, which may include:

-- changes to classroom, academic and college working situations, as they are available and feasible;
+- changes to classroom, academic and University working situations, as they are available and feasible;

 - obtaining and enforcing campus no contact orders; and